Hashmire/Analysis_Tools/documentation/logging_system.md

-# Hashmire/Analysis_Tools implements a comprehensive, standardized logging and reporting system designed to provide consistent terminology, formatting, and severity assignments across all components.
-This system has been thoroughly tested with a comprehensive 53-test suite that validates all aspects of logging functionality and ensures reliable, professional-grade logging for all tool operations.ndardized Logging and Reporting System Documentation
+# Standardized Logging and Reporting System Documentation

 ## Overview

-The Hashmire/Analysis_Tools system implements a comprehensive, standardized logging and reporting system designed to provide consistent terminology, formatting, and severity assignments across all components.
+The Hashmire/Analysis_Tools system implements a comprehensive, standardized logging and reporting system that provides consistent terminology, formatting, and severity assignments across all components.
 This system has been thoroughly tested with a comprehensive 53-test suite that validates all aspects of logging functionality and ensures reliable, professional-grade logging for all tool operations.

 ## 🎯 Core Design Principles